-Check back on April 23, 2024 when this blog will be updated.
 Looking for an escape to nature?
-You'll find it in the Pocono Mountains!Just a few hours' drive from cities like New York and Philadelphia, winding country roads lead to peaceful parks with hiking trails, biking paths, waterfalls, water recreation plus local history to discover.
-Throughout the four counties of the Poconos, our charming small towns are never far away from green space: discover parks near East Stroudsburg, Jim Thorpe, Honesdale, and Milford.
+You'll find it in the Pocono Mountains!
+Just a few hours' drive from cities like New York and Philadelphia, winding country roads lead to peaceful parks filled with hiking trails, biking paths, waterfalls, water recreation, and local history.
+Charming small towns throughout the four counties of the Poconos are never far from green space, with plenty of parks near East Stroudsburg, Jim Thorpe, Honesdale, and Milford to explore.
+Read on to discover eight national and state parks in the area that are free to visit and packed with outdoor adventure and relaxation.

 Beltzville State Park

 Encompassing over 3,000 acres of Carbon County's beautiful forests and hills, Beltzville State Park harbors a sprawling, 949-acre reservoir with almost 20 miles of shoreline.
 The sandy beach is perfect for soaking in some summer rays, while boat launches at Pine Run East on the northern shore and Preachers Camp on the southern shore offer water access for most types of recreational boats (maximum boating speed is 45 mph).
-A boat rental is open throughout the summer months, or you can bring your own vessel (with current state registration) to enjoy a spring or autumn fishing trip; the waters are stocked with warmwater and coldwater game fish and panfish.
+A boat rental is open throughout the summer months, or you can bring your own vessel (with current state registration) to enjoy a spring or autumn fishing trip.
+The waters are stocked with warmwater and coldwater game fish and panfish.

 If you'd rather stay on land, 15 miles of hiking trails skirt around Beltzville Lake and branch off along tributaries like Wild Creek, Pohopoco Creek and Sawmill Run.
 Pay a visit to the beautiful Harrity Covered Bridge, originally built in 1842, which was relocated to its present location near the boat rental when the dam was under construction.